-- C. The New International Version: "Who, being in very nature God . . . " - D. Jesus had equality with God the Father.
-There is no question about whom Jesus was and is.
-John 5:18. - E. The first Adam tried to become equal with God (by partaking of the fruit of the tree) while the second Adam became equal with man. - F. Some, attempting to soften the force of this statement, point out that Jesus did not grasp or reach out for equality with God.
+- C. The New International Version: "Who, being in very nature God . . ." - D. Jesus had equality with God the Father.
+There is no question about who Jesus was and is.
+John 5:18. - E. The first Adam tried to become equal with God while the second Adam became equal with man. - F. Some, attempting to soften the force of this statement, point out that Jesus did not grasp or reach out for equality with God.
 However, grasp cannot be used in the sense of reaching for something that one does not possess.
 The earlier part of the sentence shows that he already possessed it.
 It is used in the sense of held on to, or retained. - G. The example is that Jesus surrendered his form to accept another form because it was in the best interest of others.
-This illustrates verse four above.
+This illustrates verse 4 above.